Cathay Pacific narrows first-half loss as passenger numbers rise

-HONG KONG (REUTERS) - Hong Kong's Cathay Pacific Airways posted on Wednesday (Aug 10) a first-half loss of HK$5 billion (S$878 million), narrowing from the prior year's HK$7.57 billion, as easing quarantine rules boosted passenger numbers.
+HONG KONG • Hong Kong's Cathay Pacific Airways posted yesterday a first-half loss of HK$5 billion (S$874 million), narrowing from the previous year's HK$7.57 billion, as easing quarantine rules boosted passenger numbers.

 The airline had said in June that it expected a lower first-half loss than the previous year, but warned the figure would still be "substantial".